-Join the Alumnae facebook group: Channing Old Girls
+Join the Alumnae facebook group, you can also find photos from our latest events: Channing Old Girls

 Tell Us What You Would Like

 Please complete this short questionnaire so that we can improve your Alumnae Department.

 We are both proud and privileged to have been loaned part of the exhibition “How Do We Remember?’ by Adam Forman, which looks to explore the fallibility and longitudinal memory and memory of fleeting everyday experiences.

 The pieces showcase some of the wonderful memories kept by Lady Forman (nee Mouilpied) herself (Channing alumnae 1927-32) and are presented through the artist’s own memories (son of Lady Forman)

 Why do we keep memorabilia of our lives?
 Is it to remind ourselves of our past life?
 Or is it for others to remember us by?

 (Maya Jasanoff The Dawn Watch p52 Biography of Joseph Conrad)

 Helen de Mouilpied was born in 1914 and died in 1987.
 Thirty years later the material she kept about herself is presented by the artist through his own memories.
 Your own interpretation will confer significance to these memories.
 Why was this material kept and not other items?
 What has determined the selection from the material for this exhibition?
 That selection and assemblage is further opportunity for fallible interpretation and invention.How does this material trigger our own ways of remembering?
 Immersing ourselves in the details of past lives can reinforce our sense of presence and belonging in our own lives.This first part of the exhibition is made up of diaries, photos letters and other physical memories.
 Displayed chronologically it makes up the substance of one remembered life.
 There is a fallibility in the interpretation of what someone leaves behind, both by those who knew them and those who did not.I knew Helen de Mouilpied well but those who did not will interpret her life through memories from their own.